huzeyann/ncut_pytorch/docs/docs/tutorials/gradient_of_ncut.md

 # Gradient Computation

-In our PyTorch implementation of Normalized Cut (NCUT), gradient computation is handled seamlessly by [PyTorch autograd](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html).
-By setting `track_grad=True` in `Ncut` or `ncut_fn`, you can backpropagate gradients from the eigenvectors to the input features, enabling applications such as feature optimization and saliency detection.
+In our PyTorch implementation of Normalized Cut (NCUT), gradient computation is handled seamlessly by [PyTorch autograd](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html), you can backpropagate gradients from the eigenvectors to the input features.

 ---